davidbolton1/CharlieSolution/README.md

 ### Running the app:

 3. Rename `.env.example` to `.env` <br>
-If you've been following along, all of the values should have been populated as you went through the setup directions.
+All of the values of the env file should have been populated as you went through the setup directions.

 3. Run the application with
 ```